indradb/indradb/README.md

     * By embedding braid directly as a library.
 * Multitenancy / support for multiple accounts.
 * Support for metadata.
-* Pluggable underlying datastores, with built-in support for [postgres](https://www.postgresql.org/) and [rocksdb](https://github.com/facebook/rocksdb).
+* Pluggable underlying datastores, with built-in support for in-memory-only, [postgres](https://www.postgresql.org/) and [rocksdb](https://github.com/facebook/rocksdb).
 * Written in rust!

 For more details, see: